 Antelope Canyon is probably the most popular slot canyon in all the Southwestern U.S. and for good reason!
-Antelope Canyon is on everytourists’ sightseeing list when visiting Arizona.
+It is on every tourist’s sightseeing list when visiting Page, Arizona.
 Most people visit Antelope Canyon by arranging a guided tour only to be rushed through the overly crowded sections of Upper Antelope Canyon, or Lower Antelope Canyon.
-However, most people don’t realize that you can also explore Antelope Canyon by kayak and hike a short ways up the canyon with or without a guide.
+However, most people don’t realize that you can also go Kayaking and Hiking Antelope Canyon by yourself or as part of a tour.

 Since the Upper and Lower Canyons are closed until further notice due to Covid, kayaking or boating in is the only way to see a part of the canyon.

 We have done both the upper and lower sections of Antelope Canyon previously and we’re definitely not saying don’t do them!
 Absolutely DO THEM!
 They are both amazing experiences.
 But for a more laid-back approach to canyon kayaking, there is so much more fun and enjoyable.